-The structure is exposed to an asset-liability maturity mismatch because the covered bonds' repayment profile does not match that of the assets.
+The structure is exposed to an asset-liability maturity mismatch because the covered bonds' repayment profile does not match with that of the assets.
 Our model simulates a stressed sale of assets whenever a liquidity gap occurs in our analysis.
-The adjustment applied for residential and commercial mortgage assets is 425 basis points and 1,000 basis points respectively, on top of the stressed interest rate at the time of the shortfall.
+The adjustment applied for residential and commercial mortgage assets is 425 basis points (bps) and 1,000 bps respectively, on top of the stressed interest rate during shortfall.